akki-g/cot-4500-Pro1/README.md

 install by running the following command in the terminal: pip install -r requirements.txt

-After you have installed Python 3, you can run the program by executing the following command in the terminal:
+You can run the program by executing the following command in the terminal:

 python -m src.test.test_assignment_1